macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 ---
 layout: post
-title: Building a Slack Bot to Query Channel History
+title: Building a Slack Bot with Node.js to Query Channel History
 ---

 Posted by [Nellie McKesson](http://macmillanpublishers.github.io/blog/about/)